Paroyer/ModCatalogue/Mods/CubeMod.md

 # CubeMod

-Let you /setcenter and scale mob/item with distance
+A Cube World mod adding item/enemy scaling, useful artifact stats, modified item spawn rates, and pvp.
+Let you /setcenter and scale mob/item with distance.

 ## Known Bugs and/or Conflict